Learn Growing Celery in Containers in easy steps with the help of this comprehensive guide, and enjoy it fresh in your food!

 Best Container Size for Celery

 It’s best to avoid terracotta or clay pots, as they dry out quickly and absorb moisture, which isn’t ideal for celery growth.
 Since celery requires moist or wet soil, plastic or glazed containers are a better choice.
-If you plan to grow multiple celery plants, it’s advisable to use a long, shallow planter.

 When to Grow Celery

-If you reside in a location with a brief cool season, container gardening is beneficial for growing celery.
+For people who live where there is a brief cool season, container gardening is beneficial for growing celery.
 Starting the celery in pots indoors during the early season and then shifting it outside for the rest of the cool period can be helpful.

 Growing Celery in Containers

-Deviations from this temperature range, either higher or lower, can lead to the plant producing flowers and seeds, stunting its growth.
+Note: Deviations from this temperature range, either higher or lower, can lead to the plant producing flowers and seeds, stunting its growth.

 Starting Celery from Seeds

-- Before planting, soak the seeds overnight in warm water, sow them 1/4 inches deep, and pat down the soil gently.
+Before planting, soak the seeds overnight in warm water, sow them 1/4 inch deep, and pat down the soil gently.
+Use an 8-inch pot and sow five seeds with 2 inches of space between the seeds.

-- Keep the soil warm and moist; place the pot on a sunny window or on a heat mat.
+Keep the soil warm and moist.
+Place the pot in a sunny window or on a heat mat.
+The seeds will germinate in 1-3 weeks after sowing.

-- Once the celery seedlings grow up to 3 inches in height, use kitchen scissors to thin them, leaving only the healthiest ones.
+Once the celery seedlings grow to 3 inches in height, use kitchen scissors to thin them, leaving only the healthiest ones.
 Place the remaining seedlings in a sunny window, and remember to keep the soil moist.
+You can feed them with seed-starting fertilizer when they are a few weeks old.

 Growing Celery in Water